SnowGem Trading 13.2% Lower This Week (XSG)

-SnowGem (CURRENCY:XSG) traded up 1.8% against the dollar during the 24-hour period ending at 22:00 PM E.T. on January 29th.
-During the last seven days, SnowGem has traded down 13.2% against the dollar.
-One SnowGem coin can currently be bought for approximately $0.0441 or 0.00000231 BTC on popular cryptocurrency exchanges including Graviex, Mercatox and STEX.
+SnowGem (CURRENCY:XSG) traded 1.8% higher against the US dollar during the one day period ending at 13:00 PM ET on February 4th.
 SnowGem has a total market cap of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last 24 hours.
+One SnowGem coin can now be bought for $0.0441 or 0.00000231 BTC on exchanges including STEX, Graviex and Mercatox.
+During the last week, SnowGem has traded 13.2% lower against the US dollar.

 - FABRK (FAB) traded 0.1% higher against the dollar and now trades at $0.0010 or 0.00000003 BTC.